 A very personal essay about mothers and mortality.
 How can we celebrate Eastertide during a time of COVID-19?
 In the May 5, 2020 print edition of Christian Century, online here. … [Read more...] about What Language Can I Borrow?

-Content Warning: Stillbirth Yesterday was Good Friday.
-Instead of working on a sermon or reading scripture to follow Jesus along the Via Dolorosa, I spent hours on the phone with my elderly mother, trying to help her master Zoom technology.
-The hours felt as sacred as any Good Friday … [Read more...] about Like the First Easter
+(I wrote this for Easter 2020, but it's still applicable in Easter 2021.
+Published in The Christian Century.)
+Yesterday was Good Friday.
+Instead of working on a sermon or reading scripture to follow Jesus along the Via Dolorosa, I spent hours on the phone with my elderly mother, trying to help … [Read more...] about Easter during a Pandemic

 Do you sometimes have body memories -- that is, memories triggered by bodily experiences?
 Today I sat down in a dentist chair, opened my mouth for Abby, my dental hygienist, and was pierced by grief and a sense of doom.
 My body seemed to recall -- more clearly than my mind -- a teeth cleaning … [Read more...] about Body Memories of Grief